NebulousLabs/Sia/Consensus.md

 algorithm that supports HD keys.
 A tertiary goal is an algorithm that supports threshold signatures.

-Hashing: blake2b
+#### Hashing: blake2b

   blake2b has been chosen as a hashing algorithm because it is fast, it has had substantial review, and it has invulnerability to length extension attacks.
   Another particularly important feature of BLAKE2b is that it is not SHA-2.
 We wish to avoid merge mining with Bitcoin, because that may result in many apathetic Bitcoin miners mining on our blockchain, which may make soft forks harder to coordinate.

   Alternative modes of blake2 have been considered, particularly blake2bp, blake2sp, and and tree mode variants.
 At this time, we are uncertain about all of the tradeoffs involved, and additionally uncertain about which tradeoffs are worth making, therefore the typically default of blake2b has been chosen.

-Signatures: secp256k1 Schnorr Signatures

-	secp256k1 has been chosen because of verification speed, and because it is the curve used by Bitcoin.
-Additionally, there is less controversy aboout the constants compared to NIST curves.

-	Schnorr Signatures have been chosen over ECDSA because of threshold signature support, and because of the simpler implementation.
-Additionally, Bitcoin developers have expressed several times that they would have preferred Bitcoin to use Schnorr Signatures.
+#### Signatures: variable type signatures

+  Each public key will have an identifier (a 16 byte array) and a byte slice containing an encoding of the public key.
+The identifier will tell the signature verification which signing algorithm to use when verifiying a signature.
+Each signature will be a byte slice, the encoding can be determined by looking at the identifier of the corresponding public key.

+  This method allows new signature types to be easily added to the currency in a way that does not invalidate existing outputs and keys.
+Adding a new signature type requires a hardfork, but allows easy protection against cryptographic breaks, and easy migration to new cryptography if there are any breakthroughs in areas like verification speed, ring signatures, etc.

+  Currently, the only allowed algorithm is ed25519.
+There are plans to also add ECDSA secp256k1 and Schnorr secp256k1.

 Currency
 --------